Ministering To The Lord Is Taking The Time To Truly Hear God

 God was telling little Samuel first, of a new thing that He was about to do, before He showed anyone else in all of Israel.

 To me the big obvious conclusion is that Samuel, through ministering to the Lord, repeatedly showed God that he, in fact of practice, was the only one in Israel who was actually taking the time to truly hear God, for he was the only one drawing near to God in His presence, and remaining there with Him, ministering to Him.

-So let us all be dedicated, in real time ministry to our Lord, to maintaining and occupying our “inner room” (Matthew 6:6), the “you are a temple of God, and that the spirit of God dwells in you” (1 Corinthians 3:16) environment for our Lord, a place where He may dwell and where we may hear, because we are drawing near on a regular basis, like Samuel did, to minister to our Lord.
+So let us all be dedicated, in real time ministry to the Lord, to maintaining and occupying our “inner room” (Matthew 6:6), the “you are a temple of God, and that the spirit of God dwells in you” (1 Corinthians 3:16) environment for our Lord, a place where He may dwell and where we may hear, because we are drawing near on a regular basis, like Samuel did, to minister to our Lord.

 Bless Him!
 Thank Him!
 Praise Him!
 Listen to Him!
+Hallelujah!